juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 id: h3wyum8dq8kcjyesbvcqxbh
 title: Chapter 294 - Merging with the Other Self
 desc: ''
-updated: 1677432967727
+updated: 1679030326637
 created: 1677003835809
 ---

 The disparity in strength, though not so evident at first, grew increasingly obvious with the passing of time and with every successful attack.
 It was an expected outcome, after all, since the two derived their newfound strength from two starkly different sources.

 The figure in light took her strength from the antibodies coursing through Jean's body.
 In understanding and deciphering the way they worked, she pushed her affinity towards life and healing.
 The figure in dark used the cultivation borne of the Rat King, which was already matured and interpreted through the creature's short yet eventful life.
-The concepts of pestilence that prevailed in its cultivation helped push her affinity towards death and disease.
+The concepts of the pestilence that prevailed in its cultivation helped push her affinity towards death and disease.

 #Useless!# A heavy fist coated in a deathly mist hit the other woman square in her jaw.
 Her pristine and serene appearance had grown ragged and near death.
 Though technically no blood was being spilt, the entity on the losing end looked like she was on her last limb.